mangapress/mangapress/readme.txt

 == Upgrade Notice ==

-WARNING: This is a beta version.
-Use in production at your own risk.

 WARNING: Last/Comic Archive page functionality has been changed.
 Please back up, and perform tests in a development environment before upgrading.

 == Changelog ==